Hellier (TV series): Season two

 The second season focuses its investigation on the identity of Terry Wriste and other paranormal events that took place in Kentucky.
 They meet a woman who claims to have contact with Indrid Cold, an alien who is alleged to have visited earth and has a connection to Mothman.
 They also meet with paranormal author Allen Greenfield and discuss their investigation.
 The team travels to Somerset, Kentucky and visited the International Paranormal Museum and Research Center, and talked with its owner Kyle Kadel.
 They donated some items to the museum, including a lantern used on ghost hunts in season 1.

 Season three

-A third season of Hellier is speculated, but not confirmed.
-Greg Newkirk, executive producer, has said in an interview that the show could end on season two.
-However, he also claimed that a third season is likely, but will not happen in the near future.
+As of September 6, 2023, a third season was confirmed to be in production and that filming had already begun.

 Reception

 The first season of Hellier was released to positive reviews and viewed by over a million people.
 The second season had a more mixed response, with critics finding the story to be confusing; however, the cinematography was still almost universally praised.